abhignarevuru/remeis-2018/Diary.md

 16 May '18

 -   Read up on x-ray astronomy
--   Linux & bash refresher
+-   Linux & bash shell refresher
 -   MAC config with Philipp

 17 May '18